aayush61/HOUSING-PREDICTION/README.md

 # HOUSING-PREDICTION
-Machine learning problem.<b>
+Machine learning problem.<br>
-This model predict the price of houses in california<b>
+This model predict the price of houses in california<br>
-Language used Python
+Language used Python<br>
 Libraries used: Scikit-learn,Pandas,Numpy,Matplotlib